Mission 10 · Stage 1

 Try it

-• Run the full show: fill up, hold, empty, blink, pause.
+• Press the green Run button — watch the full show: fill up, hold, empty, flash, rest.

-• Try to predict which act comes next!
+• Try to guess which part comes next!

 Peek at code